commerceblock/cb_idcheck/README.md

 ### idcheck

-A GUI for sumbitting customer ID details to the idcheck vendor (e.g. Onfido).
+For sumbitting customer ID details to the idcheck vendor (e.g. Onfido).
+This can be run either as a command or as a GUI.
+To run the GUI:

 Run:
-	`python idcheck.py`
+	`python3 idcheck.py --gui`

+An ID check can also be requested in a single command.
+See help for details:

+	`python3 idcheck.py --help`

+Finally, the class "idcheck" can be imported into another python script:

+        `from cb_idcheck.idcheck import idcheck`
+        `idc=idcheck()`
+	`idc.first_name="Tom"`
+	`...`
+	`idc.submit()`

 ### database